Free Mexico Travel Guide and Travel Information

 Valladolid

-On August 30, 2012, Valladolid became part of the Pueblo Mágico (“Magical Villages Programme”) which is an initiative led by the Mexican tourism department to display influential towns in Mexico based on their natural beauty, cultural riches, or historical relevance to the country.
+In 2012 Valladolid became part of the “Magical Villages Program”, an initiative led by the Mexican tourism department to display influential towns based on their natural beauty, cultural riches, or historical relevance to the country.

 Geo & Climate